danadria/danadria.github.io/_pages/about.md

 👋 Hi!
 ======

-My name is Daniel Anadria and I am pursuing a doctoral degree in clinical natural language processing (NLP) at Utrecht University under the supervision of Prof. Dr. Daniel Oberski and Dr. Anastasia Giachanou as part of the [Algorithmic Society](https://algosoc.org/){:target="_blank" rel="noopener"} consortium.
+My name is Daniel Anadria and I am pursuing a doctoral degree in natural language processing (NLP) at Utrecht University under the supervision of Prof. Dr. Daniel Oberski and Dr. Anastasia Giachanou as part of the [Algorithmic Society](https://algosoc.org/){:target="_blank" rel="noopener"} consortium.

 My interests involve: